HarryHelsing/HarryHelsing.com/README.md

 # HarryHelsing.com
-An attempt at building my own website, mostly for the experience of learning HTML and CSS
+An attempt at building my own website, mostly for the experience of learning HTML and CSS (attempted Rust + WASM/Yew for dynamic features)

 An eclectic website to cover my art, coding, spirituality and writing.
 ## To-do